 Before the temperature and ionization can be inferred from the K-edge region, the signal contributions from the background laser drive and backlighter are removed.
 The wide energy range of EFX allows for the measured signal away from spectral features to be used to fit a combined background and source function consistent with our undriven measurements.
 The measured absorption around the K-edge is modeled by fitting to two major components: a Fermi-Dirac distribution that can capture the temperature sensitivity at the K-edge, and a set of 1s$\rightarrow$3p absorption lines from each contributing charge state to capture the absorption feature below the K-edge energy.
-Our fitting model utilizes a Markov Chain Monte Carlo (MCMC)\cite{foreman-mackey_emcee_2013} sampler to determine the values of the free parameters of interest to infer temperature and ionization, along with statistical uncertainties and correlations.
+Our fitting model utilizes a Markov Chain Monte Carlo (MCMC)\cite{foreman-mackey_emcee_2013} sampler to determine the value of the free parameters of interest to infer temperature and ionization, along with statistical uncertainties and correlations.

 Inferring the temperature from the Fermi-Dirac component requires four total parameters, three to position it at the K-edge (an amplitude $A_1$, a centering value $\mu_1$, and a y-offset $y_1$) and finally, a temperature $k_{B}T$ to fit the K-edge slope.
-The absolute position of the K-edge requires knowledge of each charge state's 1s binding energy and the density of states for each ion along with the chemical potential of the system, and the IPD, and therefore requires a full physics model.
+The absolute position of the K-edge requires knowledge of each the 1s binding energy and the density of states for each ion along with the chemical potential of the system, and the IPD, and therefore requires a full physics model.
 However, because of the edge's dependence on the density of states in addition to the vacancies given by the Fermi-Dirac distribution, at higher temperatures this simple method obtains a lower-limit on the temperature, which we report here.
 In contrast, the HYDRA simulations tend to estimate much higher achieved temperatures; which could be a result of several mechanisms including the specific ionization model in the code.